Many people worry that their cat sleeps too much.

 Your cat’s favorite pastime is not plotting his next attack on the bird.
 Cats nap constantly and are exceptionally good at it.

-Often, their prey escapes the grasp of their claws and teeth.
+Often, prey escapes the grasp of their claws and teeth.
 Sleeping conserves energy so that the cat can chase down their dinner whenever dinner makes itself available.

-Sure, I understand that a house cat doesn’t hunt for meals — he gets them delivered in a pretty bowl from a can or a bag.
+OK, so a house cat doesn’t hunt for meals — he gets them delivered in a pretty bowl from a can or a bag.
 However, the natural need to doze off and save energy will always be there.